Skip to navigation Skip to content

 • if no changes are occurring, save eligibility

-• Use the ART/ARO Decision Implementation template to document in Cuba and Customer First.
-Include a detailed explanation of what percentage of care should be reflected in the assessment during these manual periods.
+• Use the ART/ARO Decision Implementation template to document in Cuba.
+Include a detailed explanation of the basis for manual liability calculation for the period in question.
+This may be required if there are any subsequent variations required due to better incomes becoming available.
 Make sure the document highlights the care in the Cuba Care window should not be used to calculate the assessment in this period

 • Update the Complex Care Worksheet